xan105/node-request/README.md

 - http/https
 - ~~http2~~¹
-- ~~undici/fetch (_included in Node.js 18_)~~¹
+- ~~undici/fetch (_included in Node.js 18_)¹~~

 ¹ Work in progress

 Provides common features such as retry on error, following redirects, progress when downloading file, ...<br />

-This library isn't intented to compete nor replace the well known libraries out there such as got, axios, node-fetch, ...
+This library isn't intented to compete nor replace the well known libraries such as got, axios, node-fetch, ...
 This is merely educational and for informational purposes in order to learn how HTTP requests work under the hood.

-This was originally created as [(request-zero)](https://www.npmjs.com/package/request-zero) at a time were the module `request` was the main choice and I didn't quite like it.
+This was originally created as [request-zero](https://www.npmjs.com/package/request-zero) at a time were the module `request` was the main choice and I didn't quite like it.
 It had a ton of dependencies, didn't use promises and I needed something very simple.

 Example